Is Favoritism in the Workplace Illegal?

 Gradually, people start to disengage from their work.
 They know that the favored employee will continue to be rewarded regardless of what they do, so why should they try?
 Sometimes, employees will try to sabotage the favorite, which can reinforce the manager’s position that this person is special—otherwise, why would everyone else be jealous?

 But it isn’t always sunshine and roses for the favored employee either.
 While some favored employees obviously relish their privileged spot, others begin to feel uncomfortable.
-They know that they aren’t the best, yet receive the praise.
-Other employees stop liking the favored one, which makes it difficult to make friends at work.
+They know that they aren’t the best, yet they receive praise from the manager.
+Other employees stop liking the favored one, which makes it difficult to make friends at work and to work as a part of a work team.

-You can end up with increased turnover and a low work ethic within the department.
+You can end up with an increase in turnover and a low work ethic within the department when favoritism is demonstrated by the manager.

 How Do You Combat Favoritism?

 Dealing with favoritism is definitely a role for the Human Resources department or senior management.
-The first step is making the manager aware of the favoritism.
-It may seem strange, but some managers clearly have no idea they favor one employee over another.
+The first step is making the manager aware that he or she is demonstrating favoritism.
+It may seem strange, but some managers have no idea that they favor one employee over another.

 If that doesn’t work, help the manager implement metrics for measuring employee performance, rather than trusting their gut feelings about employee performance.
 Then work with the manager to go over those metrics on a regular basis.